pepkit/pepspec/docs/looper/developer/pipeline-interface-specification.md

 ### compute

 The compute section of the pipeline interface provides a way to set compute settings at the pipeline level.
 These variables can then be accessed in the command template.
 They can also be overridden by values in the PEP config, or on the command line.
-See the [looper variable namespaces](variable-namespaces.md) for details.

 There is one reserved attribute under `compute` with specialized behavior -- `size_dependent_variables` which we'll now describe in detail.